RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 ## Step 5: Create a database

-In order to create your database, login to the Redis Enterprise UI.
+In order to create your database, you will log in to the Redis Enterprise UI.

 1. First, determine you administrator password.
-It is stored in an opaque Kubernetes secret named after the REC name.
+It is stored in an opaque k8s secret named after the REC name.
 In this example:

     ```src
-    kubectl get secret/rec-pks -o yaml
+    $ kubectl get secret/rec-pks
     ```

-    A typical response includes the following lines:
+    A typical response will include the following lines:

     ```src
     apiVersion: v1
     data:
     license: ""
     password: ZGdlaWw3Cg==
     username: YWRtaW5AcmVkaXNsYWJzLmNvbQ==
     kind: Secret
     ```